 When you are not using it, make sure that the barrel is clean and dry.
 Rub some food-safe oil, like vegetable, canola, etc. over the steel hoops.
 Store the barrel upside down in a cool, humid area (ideally 55° F (13° C) and 65–75% humidity).
 Store the press and lid nearby on a flat surface.
 You want to avoid the barrel drying out completely; as well as mold and bacteria growth.
 Please be sure to inspect your barrel and storage location regularly to ensure that everything is in order.
 Wash the barrel again before use with hemp soap and fill with hot chloride-free water for a few hours, or overnight if needed, to expand the wood and tighten the seals between the staves again.

-If the barrel has dried too much and there are gaps between the staves, immerse the whole barrel under the water for 1-2 days and the staves will expand again.
+If the barrel has dried too much and there are gaps between the staves, immerse the whole barrel in water for 1-2 days and the staves will expand again.
 It is very important to try and completely avoid the barrel becoming this dry, as it may not function as intended.
-If you do not have access to the ideal damp, humid conditions in which to store your empty barrel, you should store the barrel with some water in it.
+If you do not have access to the ideal damp, humid conditions in which to store your empty barrel, you should store the barrel some water in it.
 In this case, the water will need changing every week and the inside of the barrel may require cleaning.
-It is ideal to keep the barrel in near-constant use.
+It is ideal to keep the barrel in near constant use.